 Radiology

-A radiologist is a medical doctor who has had specialized training in diagnosis and treatment methods utilizing medical imaging.
-Radiologists have the knowledge to interpret and clearly explain a patient’s medical condition through the images gathered during examinations, such
+A Radiologist is a medical doctor who has has specialized training in diagnosis and treatment methods utilizing medical imaging.
+Radiologists have the knowledge to interpret and clearly explain a patient’s medical condition through the images gathered during examinations (e.g. CT scans, x-rays and mammograms).

-Radiologists produce a written report for a patient’s referring doctor to communicate test results.
+Radiologists produce written reports for referring doctors to explain test results.

-During a radio-graphic procedure such as those mentioned above, an x-ray beam passes through the patient’s body.
-A percentage of the x-ray is absorbed by the internal structure being examined, with the remainder being transmitted to a detector for the image to be stored for future evaluation by a radiologist or doctor.
+During a radio-graphic procedure, an x-ray beam passes through the patient’s body.
+A percentage of the x-ray is absorbed by the internal structure being examined, with the remainder being transmitted to a detector, for the image to be stored for later evaluation by a Radiologist.

 Radiography is the preferred technique in examinations and procedures which require a record of a static images.

-Some of the procedures which require radiography include:
+Some of the procedures which require radiology include:

 Dental examination